BarinthusBio/epitope_aligner/README.md

-# epimap
+# Epitope aligner
-Easily map epitope coordinates onto sequences and back, regardless of which coordinate system you are using.
+Easily map epitope coordinates between sequences in an alignment, regardless of which coordinate system you are using.
 This lets you combine epitopes from different sources and calculate things like epitope density in a set of proteins.